 Performing the dead bug on a foam roller provides an extra stability challenge.

 The 4 way dead bug is the toughest.
 Keep your abs very engaged and low back pressed into the ground.
 This is a tough variation.
 I’d ideally like your reps to be better than my first rep in the video.
-Watch the reps to see if you can spot the difference.
+Watch the reps to see if you can spot what I could have done better.

 How To Incorporate The Dead Bug In Your Program